 We were often told to drink adequate amounts of water within a day for the benefit of keeping the body hydrated.
-However, only few studies tell us of the right temperature to drink water and for everything other activity like,
+However, only a few studies tell us about the right temperature to drink water and for other tasks such as:

 - Taking a bath